goddtriffin/yelp-fusion-rs/README.md

 If you have a dire need for any of those endpoints, please ping me via an issue on Github and I'll know to prioritize that work.
 If you're feeling extra adventurous and/or REALLY need those endpoints implemented, please send a pull request :)

+#### Builder pattern

+Currently, the only way to create instances of each struct is by using ::new().
+By implementing the Builder pattern on each struct, less work has to be done on the library users' side as they don't have to throw in many None values for each optional field they don't want to use.
+Not only would this make the library more ergonomic to use, but it would vastly improve readability (specifically at each struct initialization point).

+This hasn't been prioritized yet as I am currently satisfied with ::new() for my use cases.
+Pull requests are welcome!

 ### Commands

 - `make lint`